 Unlike John, I dodged the Melissa virus.
 It appeared in March 1999, when I was writing a book, a task that amounted to a second full-time job.
 I’m sure my then-employer was affected by it, but I’m equally sure it didn’t affect them as badly as the next two in line.

-Love Letter appeared 5 May 2000.
+Love Letter appeared 5 May 2000, an example of one of the first successful viruses to spread via e-mail.
 That morning I deviated from my normal routine and opened my e-mail before my first cup of coffee, and in my groggy state, I opened an e-mail message from the CIO-equivalent.
 It had a VBS attachment, so I did what any paranoid computer technician would do–I opened the attachment in Notepad.
 Even without coffee, and with a very chatty coworker doing his best to engage me in conversation, it took me a matter of minutes, at most, to figure out that it was a virus.
 And if this person had it, there was no telling how many other people had it.

 So I called the smartest guy in the organization to ask him what he would do.
 He’d already seen it, and he and one staff programmers had figured out everything it does.
 Armed with their intel, I was able to go upstairs and restore order without interrupting much.
 Since Plan B was to loudly announce that everyone needed to either shut down their computers immediately or unplug them from the network until I could clean them up, that was good.